Crocoblock/developer-documentation/01-jet-engine/01-hooks/15-modules/01-internal/04-profile-builder/filters.md

 ## jet-engine/profile-builder/settings/template-sources

-Дозволяє реєструвати нові СПТ для використання в якості темплейтів для Профайл сторінок
+Allows registering new CPTs for use as templates for Profile pages.

 **Args:**
-- `$sources` - Список сорсів у форматі cpt-slug => CPT Label.
-CPT Label буде використано щоб додатково помітити Пости з цього СПТ в результатах пошуку. cpt-slug буде безпосередньо використовуватись для пошуку.
+- `$sources` - List of sources in the format `cpt-slug => CPT Label`.
+The CPT Label will be used to further identify posts from this CPT in search results. cpt-slug will be used directly for searching.

 **Location:**
 /includes/modules/profile-builder/inc/settings.php